Pacific High School (Port Orford, Oregon)

-Pacific High School is a public high school in Port Orford, Oregon, United States.
+Pacific High School is a public high school in Curry County, Port Orford, Oregon, United States.
+It is the only high school in the Port Orford-Langlois district.

 Academics

 In 2008, 82% of the school's seniors received a high school diploma.
 Of 34 students, 28 graduated, three dropped out and three received a modified diploma.
+In 2022, 77% of students graduated on-time, and 3 dropped out.